 Longevity & maintenance

-Tiles installed outdoors will be exposed to the elements and hence will be prone to staining.
+Outdoor tiles will be exposed to the elements and hence will be prone to staining.
 Therefore, picking a tile that is not overly porous is recommended.
 Natural stone tile will require more maintenance and cleaning due to it being a natural material and hence more porous.
 Natural stone is quite beautiful due to its natural uniqueness but over the past few years, porcelain tile has come along way.

 Porcelain tile is fired at an extremely hot temperature when it is manufactured in a kiln and hence is a lot less porous and definitely will need less maintenance over time.